2019 Rugby World Cup: The Telegraph's 20 best rugby players in the world

 Being a presence, being the fulcrum of attack and a bulwark in defence, it is Farrell's ability to make good decisions under pressure that has always marked him out as a player's player, a man who gets the job done no matter what.

-Farrell exudes confidence and defiance in all that he does, traits that he learned at the knee of his father, Andy, while watching training week after week at Wigan RL, learning initially by osmosis as a young kid and then by forensic questioning after he was blooded in Saracens' ranks as a 17 year old by then then director of rugby, Eddie Jones.
+Farrell exudes confidence and defiance in all that he does, traits that he learned at the knee of his father, Andy, while watching training week after week at Wigan RL, learning initially by osmosis as a young kid and then by forensic questioning after he was blooded in Saracens' ranks as a 17-year-old by then director of rugby, Eddie Jones.

 How he can win you a game

 With the boot or with the hand or even with a tackle.
-Farrell is a high-end goal-kicker, regularly striking at over 80% and England fans expect him to do as Jonny Wilkinson once did and land the goals that matter.
+Farrell is a high-end goal-kicker, regularly striking at over 80 per cent and England fans expect him to do as Jonny Wilkinson once did and land the goals that matter.

 A moment that sums him up